SEAT Arona review

 Under the skin, the Arona is based on the same running gear as the Ibiza supermini, and offers a bit more space thanks to its more upright body.
 Its small dimensions mean it's a rival for cars such as the Citroen C3 Aircross, Hyundai Kona, Kia Stonic, Vauxhall Crossland, Peugeot 2008, Renault Captur and Nissan Juke.

-SEAT offers a range of trims that are on the sporty side to go with the company's dynamic image.
-It kicks off with SE, then SE Technology, FR, FR Red Edition, FR Sport, Xcellence and Xcellence Lux.
+SEAT offers a range of trims, kicking off with SE, then SE Technology, FR, FR Sport, Xcellence and Xcellence Lux.

 All cars are pretty well equipped, with roof rails, LED daytime running lights, cruise control, air con, Bluetooth and alloy wheels included even on the entry-level SE model.
 We'd recommend upgrading to SE Technology, as this includes rear parking sensors and the Connectivity Pack that adds sat-nav and wireless phone charging, too.